 Since encryption is recognized as a reliable method of ensuring data privacy and security, the market is brimming with various email encryption tools.
 Amidst this, choosing the best secure email providers for your use can be a hassle, so we have compiled some of the best-known encryption tools for you.

 |ProtonMail||It enables secure end-to-end encryption for your email and can password-protect messages to off-platform users.
 It also provides file storage and a calendar.||Free/$56.27|

 |Hushmail||It allows users to send encrypted emails and is compatible with Outlook, Apple Mail, and Android.
 Also allows users to use their own domain name.||$5.99-$49.98|

 |StartMail||Ensures PGP encryption for emails and enables password-based encryption for external emails.
 Has a user-friendly UI and also provides disposable email addresses.||$59.95|

 |CounterMail||It provides users with secure OpenPGP encryption for their emails.
 The ensures end-to-end encryption and has a user-friendly interface.||$49|

 |Tutanota||Encrypts email through secure encryption.
 It is based on open-source code, making it reliable.||free/$1.17|

 |PreVeil||Provides secure encrypted email and file sharing.
 It works well with existing email accounts and is cross-platform compatible.||$30|

 |Private Mail||It encrypts emails through the PGP method and allows secure encrypted file sharing.||$8.95|

-Encrypting your emails is a good practice because it provides you with an extra layer of security and online privacy.
-With your emails encrypted, you can carry out communication in peace without the fear of snooping or spying.
+Encrypting your emails is a good practice because it provides an extra layer of security and online privacy.
+With your emails encrypted, you can communicate in peace without the fear of snooping or spying.